-The best way to update your pupils if your setup currently does not have UPNs would be to link your Purple Mash setup to your MIS System using Groupcall Xporter On-Demand.
+The best way to update your pupils if your setup currently does not have UPNs would be to link your Purple Mash setup to your MIS System using Wonde or Groupcall's Xporter-on-Demand.
 This is the quickest, most efficient, and hassle-free way to ensure that your school setup is constantly up-to-date.
 Once you have synced your setup to your MIS system, any updates or amendments to your setup in future will normally only take a minute or two.

 The alternative to this would be to use the End-of-Year migration wizard if your classes are set up correctly and are assigned to year groups.
 This is recommended if you have a one-form entry school.
 However as you approach two-form entry or higher, and classes may become mixed, this can also increase in complexity and take more time.

 This guide will focus on ‘untangling’ a setup where children are not in their correct classes (or simply need to be moved up to new classes), or where UPNs are not assigned to each pupil in the class and may be causing duplicates.
 You can read about the importance of UPNs and their purpose in a Purple Mash setup in the guide: Are UPNs required?

 However, once the setup is fixed and UPNs are added, future setups in the new academic year will become a much easier task.

 The screenshot below is an example of a setup where the UPN field is missing for each pupil.